mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getMyTeams**

-Dispatch this action to fetch all the team types associated with.
+Dispatch this action to fetch all the team types associated with the current user.

 ```javascript
 export function getMyTeams(): ActionFunc {